williamouyang/okta.github.io/_source/documentation/stormpath-import.md

 **This is a [Custom Schema Attribute](http://developer.okta.com/docs/api/resources/schemas.html).*

 User API Keys (up to 10) and Custom Data are also imported.
-API Keys are added as Custom Schema Attributes to the Profile using this format:
+API Keys are added as Custom Schema Properties to the Profile using this format:

 ```
 "stormpathApiKey_{1-10}": "{apiKeyId}:{apiKeySecret}"
 ```

 More information on custom data can be found [below](#custom-data-objects).

+**Imported Passwords**

+Your passwords are exported from Stormpath in a hashed form.
+On first login, Okta will use the imported password hash and then convert the password to Okta's secure password store for future logins.

 **Imported User Naming Convention**